Mitochondrial DNA: Relationship with ageing

 Though the idea is controversial, some evidence suggests a link between aging and mitochondrial genome dysfunction.
 In essence, mutations in mtDNA upset a careful balance of reactive oxygen species (ROS) production and enzymatic ROS scavenging (by enzymes like superoxide dismutase, catalase, glutathione peroxidase and others).
 However, some mutations that increase ROS production (e.g., by reducing antioxidant defenses) in worms increase, rather than decrease, their longevity.
 Also, naked mole rats, rodents about the size of mice, live about eight times longer than mice despite having reduced, compared to mice, antioxidant defenses and increased oxidative damage to biomolecules.
 Once, there was thought to be a positive feedback loop at work (a 'Vicious Cycle'); as mitochondrial DNA accumulates genetic damage caused by free radicals, the mitochondria lose function and leak free radicals into the cytosol.
 A decrease in mitochondrial function reduces overall metabolic efficiency.
-However, this concept was conclusively disproved when it was demonstrated that mice, which were genetically altered to accumulate mtDNA mutations at accelerated rate do age prematurely, but their tissues do not produce more ROS as predicted by the 'Vicious Cycle' hypothesis.
+However, this concept was conclusively disproved when it was demonstrated that mice, which were genetically altered to accumulate mtDNA mutations at an accelerated rate to age prematurely, but their tissues do not produce more ROS as predicted by the 'Vicious Cycle' hypothesis.
 Supporting a link between longevity and mitochondrial DNA, some studies have found correlations between biochemical properties of the mitochondrial DNA and the longevity of species.
 The application of a mitochondrial-specific ROS scavenger, which lead to a significant longevity of the mice studied, suggests that mitochondria may still be well-implicated in ageing.
 Extensive research is being conducted to further investigate this link and methods to combat ageing.
 Presently, gene therapy and nutraceutical supplementation are popular areas of ongoing research.
 Bjelakovic et al. analyzed the results of 78 studies between 1977 and 2012, involving a total of 296,707 participants, and concluded that antioxidant supplements do not reduce all-cause mortality nor extend lifespan, while some of them, such as beta carotene, vitamin E, and higher doses of vitamin A, may actually increase mortality.

-In a recent study, it was showed that dietary restriction can reverse ageing alterations by affecting the accumulation of mtDNA damage in several organs of rats.
+In a recent study, it was shown that dietary restriction can reverse ageing alterations by affecting the accumulation of mtDNA damage in several organs of rats.
 For example, dietary restriction prevented age-related accumulation of mtDNA damage in the cortex and decreased it in the lung and testis.